haihala/whoops-all-grapplers/Documentation/Design/inputs.md

 Back and forth and double both add +6, so a simple Quarter circle back doubled back and forth would be 3+6=9.
 Order doesn't matter.

 ### Charge
 - Holding in a cardinal direction builds charge in that direction.
   - Charge has levels 1-3
   - Just tapping in a direction gives you charge level 1
   - Holding for 0.5s gives you level 2
   - Holding for 1s gives you level 3

-## Replay shortcuts

-- Pressing the button opens up a radial menu of options.
-  - Neutral option is to reset.
-Other options:
-  - Record (another radial menu for slot opens up, slot 1 is neutral, slots 2-5 are directional)
-  - Play back (same as above)
-  - Loop (same as playback)
-  - Opponent settings (another radial menu)
-    - Blocking (All, first, after first, none)
-    - Stance (standing/crouching/jumping/super jumping/hovering)

-## Macro shortcuts
-## Macros

-Player can define their own macros.
-Any combination of buttons can be mapped to any special move.
-These bindings are not set by default, because the game needs to be playable without them, but the game needs to encourage binding harder things like DPs to macros.

-The macro will play back the special move with frame perfect inputs, so if it includes something like an inverse quarter circle, the move will still have a jump in it.